Software-Engineering-DHBW/BonoboBoard/README.md

 3) **Merge Requests**: <br>
 	Need **approvals of two** team members.<br>
-	The person requesting has to merch him- or herself.<br>
+	The person requesting has to merge him- or herself.<br>

 ## Used Tools